ajaynegi45/Portfolio/README.md

 Thank you for visiting my portfolio! ❤️

-# For new device just 1st install nodejs then install the firebase using this command "npm install -g firebase-tools" and then login into firebase account using your gmail Id the push changes to firebase.
+[//]: # (For new device just 1st install nodejs then install the firebase using this command "npm install -g firebase-tools" and then login into firebase account using your gmail Id the push changes to firebase.&#41;)

 [//]: # (firebase deploy --only hosting:ajaynegi)